-The Insurance Fund receives a direct apportionment that is apportioned by program (Category B).
-Fiscal years 2017 and 2016 insurance fund obligations incurred were \$8.8 billion and \$8.6 billion, respectively.
-In each fiscal year 2017 and 2016, the S&E appropriation was \$74.8 million.
-The S&E fund is apportioned by time (Category A).
-According to Section 516 of the Act, RMA is authorized to annually transfer up to \$9 million (subject to sequestration) from the FCIC fund to the S&E fund.
+The Insurance Fund receives a direct apportionment.
+The fiscal years 2016 and 2015 insurance fund obligations incurred were \$8.6 billion and \$11.3 billion, respectively.
+In each fiscal year 2016 and 2015, the S&E appropriation was \$74.8 million.
+According to Section 516 of the Act, RMA is authorized to annually transfer up to \$9 million from the FCIC fund to the S&E fund.
 These funds are available to reimburse expenses incurred for the operations and review of policies, plans of insurance, and related materials; and to assist the Corporation in maintaining actuarial soundness and financial integrity.
-In fiscal year 2017, RMA transferred \$8.7 million and in fiscal year 2016, RMA transferred \$8.1 million.
-S&E fund obligations incurred were \$83.1 million and \$83.7 million, respectively.
+In fiscal year 2016, RMA transferred \$8.1 million and in fiscal year 2015, RMA transferred \$5.5 million.
+The S&E fund obligations incurred were \$83.7 million and \$79.7 million, respectively.